Bedrock-OSS/bedrock-wiki/docs/commands/on-first-world-load.md

 ]"
 ></FolderView>

-### Note On Compatibility
-The scoreboard names (in this case: 'world') may end up being used by other people.
-Appending ` _ ` and a set of randomly generated characters after world would be a choice that reduces the probability of colisions.
-Similar techniques can be employed for the filenames in the ` .mcfunction ` files.
+> **Note:** the scoreboard names (in this case: 'world') may end up being used by other people.
+Appending ` _ ` and a set of randomly generated characters after world would be a choice that reduces the probability of collisions.
+Similar technique can be employed for the filenames in the ` .mcfunction ` files.
+Ex:
-- Ex:
-    - ` world_0fe678 `
+> - ` world_0fe678 `
-    - ` initialise_0fe678.mcfunction `
+> - ` initialise_0fe678.mcfunction `